 Rainbow cichlids are generally healthy fish that are not prone to any rare diseases.
 They can suffer from common fish diseases if the conditions in the tank are not satisfactory.

 Rainbow cichlids can also catch common parasites and bacterial infections in the tank.
-You can treat these easily with antibiotics or frequent water changes.
+These are treated easily with antibiotics or frequent water changes.
 Quarantine new fish for three weeks to prevent contamination.

 Diet and Feeding

-In the wild, a major part of the rainbow cichlid’s diet is algae.
-They use their tricuspid teeth to feed on algae.
-They will also eat smaller fish, insects, and microorganisms, so providing the rainbow cichlids with a balanced diet will keep them healthy.
+In the wild, a major part of the rainbow cichlids’ diet is algae.
+Rainbow cichlids eat algae in the wild.
+These fish will eat smaller fish, insects, and microorganisms, so providing the rainbow cichlids with a balanced diet will keep them healthy.

 Feed rainbow cichlids twice a day by putting small amounts of food into the aquarium.
 Experts suggest that a one-day pause in feedings weekly can be beneficial for the fish, as they tend to be eager eaters whenever fed.